-,where $D_n$ is a diffusion constant, and $\rho$ is the charge density.
+,where D_n is a diffusion constant, and ρ is the charge density.

-4.22 Why are there two currents?
+3.24 Why are there two currents?

 I struggled with the concepts diffusion current and drift current for a long time.
 Why are there two types of current?
-It was when I read The Schrödinger Equation in a Classical Context: A Seminar on Superconductivity I realised that the two types of current come directly from the Schrödinger equation, there is one component related to the electric field (potential energy) and a component related to the momentum (kinetic energy).
+It was when I read The Schrödinger Equation in a Classical Context: A Seminar on Superconductivity I realized that the two types of current come directly from the Schrödinger equation, there is one component related to the electric field (potential energy) and a component related to the momentum (kinetic energy).

 In the absence of an electric field electrons will still jump from state to state set by the probabilities of the Hamiltonian.
 If there are more electrons in an area, then it will seem like there is an average movement of charges away from that area.
-That's how I think about the equation above.
+That's how I think about drift and diffusion currents.
 We can kinda see it from the Schrödinger equation below.